Same-sex marriage & domestic partnerships in Washington State

 The variation with gender seems a bit higher than unusual:

-Margin of error is ±5%.
+margin of error is ~+mn~5%.

 Unfortunately, there are some very serious deficiencies in the polling

 lies, and statistics."
 There are all sorts of ways to distort reality during polls.

 2011-OCT-31: State public opinion poll on same-sex marriage:

 The Center for Survey Research at the University of Washington released the results of their poll among registered voters on same-sex marriage (SSM).
-(N = 938; the margin of error is ±3.2 percentage points.
+(N = 938; the margin of error is ~+mn~3.2 percentage points.
 They reported: